sjmd/orientation/content/account-abili-buddies/two-way-street.md

 **Get help** will take you to a page with other links and pathways to find support, or call attention to issues.

-And you can always email us (socialjusticeminusdogma@gmail.com will go to the course Facilitators)
+And you can always email us (team@sjmd.space will go to the course Facilitators)